Elizabeth-Edwards-Lab/rdase_db/README.md

 13. bug: the blastn won't work if the sequence is less than certain length => fixed 2019-08-15
 14. add submit multiple sequence feature (without polytree feature)

 2019-09-08
-download filtered fasta (done) clickable blast result (done) add oliva tree to front page add group number legend for color use p-placer (no need to use MUSCLE)
+download filtered fasta (done) clickable blast result (done) add oliva tree to front page (pending) add group number legend for color use p-placer (no need to use MUSCLE)

+2019-09-14
+1. sort the list in database page if click the group, show the page with only these groups
+2. add group in the tree
+3. remove the selection certiera of average aa group
+4. find all these NCBI accession number and link them at listing sequence page (=> public number (accession number) + common name)